 We believe in "Change the FOOD, Change the FUTURE"

-Our intention and focus of the show is to take the curriculum we created in Mount Diablo High School's Sustainable Hospitality pathway along with the knowledge and experience the students taught us about enhancing their pallets by research, cooking, and tasting healthy and nutritious foods.
+The focus of the show is to take the curriculum we created in Mt.
+Diablo High School's Sustainable Hospitality pathway along with the knowledge and experience students taught us about enhancing their palates by research, cooking, and tasting healthy and nutritious foods.

 Physical fitness starts and ends with your fork.
 These student athletes always get a balanced and delicious meal before games.

-For their final projects, our students have to create a restaurant idea, invite 2 guests, plan, cook, and serve a delicious and nutritious meal.
+Our students had to create a restaurant idea, invite 2 guests, plan, cook, and serve a delicious and nutritious meal.
 They never disappoint.